Yoska393/ReciprocalBLUP/README.md

 The materials here are shared for **transparency, reproducibility, and reuse**.
 Researchers are encouraged to adapt and extend the code for related analyses.

-If you use this repository, please cite the associated paper or this GitHub project.
+If you use this repository, please cite the associated paper

 ---